Quotes from

 blunt when it comes to laying out the practical dilemmas of treating

 children as adults.
-"If inmates under the age of 18 are housed with the
+"If inmates under the age of 18 are housed with

-general population," a writer in Corrections Today asked recently, "does
+general population," a writer in Corrections Today asked recently,

 this mean adult systems should treat them like adults in every way or